-The \allpix simulation configuration for this work is kept as close as possible to that of~\cite{DANNHEIM2020163784} except for the electric field input.
+The \allpix simulation configuration for this work is kept identical to that of~\cite{DANNHEIM2020163784} except for the electric field input.
 This is necessary for the validation of the EFF by comparing the \allpixEFF and \allpixTCAD performances.
-Therefore, the total thickness of the sensor in our \allpixEFF runs is taken to be 100~\um, with a depletion depth of 25~\um and a pitch of $28\times 28~\mu{\rm m}^{2}$ in $x\times y$, like the INVESTIGATOR sensor used in~\cite{DANNHEIM2020163784}.
-While we configure our code that generates the 3D EFF to have the same parameters as for the Investigator sensor, we make sure that it is easy to reconfigure these parameters using the production version of the ALPIDE.
+Particularly, the total thickness of the sensor in our \allpixEFF simulation samples is taken to be 100~\um, with an epitaxial layer thickness of 25~\um and a pitch of $28\times 28~\mu$m$^2$ in $x\times y$, like the INVESTIGATOR sensor used in~\cite{DANNHEIM2020163784}.
+While we configure our code that generates the 3D EFF to have the same parameters as for the INVESTIGATOR sensor, we make sure that it is easy to reconfigure these parameters using the production version of the ALPIDE.
 For example, the pixel pitch is defined as a global parameter in the code and hence, it can be simply re-set at one place such that the EFF would scale naturally.
 The bias voltage applied to the INVESTIGATOR p-well in~\cite{DANNHEIM2020163784} and~\cite{TESTBEAM} is $-6$~V and a voltage of $+0.8$~V is applied to the collection electrode.
 When using the TCAD field map, the voltage settings are dictated by that.
 In the user-defined function case, however, the settings are completely set by the function's normalization.
 This normalization can be capped roughly by $\sim -6$~V, when integrating the EFF along the epitaxial layer, but it strongly depends on the shape as well.